Skip to main content

 Redundancy

-At the simplest level, you want to ensure that your data does not sit on just one server, but is duplicated, in some fashion, across multiple.
+At the simplest level, you want to ensure that your data does not sit on just one server, but is duplicated, in some fashion, across multiple servers.
 The same way you have more than one key to your house, and, preferably, more than one server running your critical processes, you want to have more than one copy of your data.
 If you have just one key to your house, and it gets lost, you can get back in, but it will take a locksmith breaking the door and replacing the entire lock.
 That is going to take a lot longer, and cost a lot more, than you expected.

 On the other hand, if you have a spare key, you can just go get it, and get back in.
 You even can use the spare key to make another copy, and you are back to where you started.